jaspector

 Required for virtually all construction, alteration, or remodel work — including new construction, additions, remodeling, re-roofing/re-shingling, residing, replacing windows or doors, building a deck, pouring a new driveway or sidewalk, finishing a basement, and mechanical/plumbing/electrical work.

+Not all construction work requires a permit in Grand Forks, ND.
 The following work is generally exempt: Sheds 120 square feet or less in area (residential); Fences 6 feet and under in height; Floor covering replacement; Wall covering replacement.
 Note: The city requires permits for re-shingling, residing, replacing windows, building a deck, and pouring new driveways.
 Exemptions are narrower than in many jurisdictions.
 Confirm edge cases with the Department of Building Safety before proceeding.
+When in doubt, confirm with the local building department before starting work.